Croatia

 UNESCO World Heritage Sites

-• Episcopal Complex of the Euphrasian Basilica in Poreč
+• Episcopal Complex of the Euphrasian Basilica in the Historic Centre of Poreč.

-• Venetian Works of Defence Between the 16th and 17th Centuries
+• Venetian Works of Defence between the 16th and 17th Centuries: Stato da Terra – Western Stato da Mar.

 Where Is Croatia Located?

-Croatia is located in southeastern Europe along the Adriatic Sea.
+Croatia is located along the eastern Adriatic Sea, where Central Europe, the Mediterranean, and the western Balkans meet.
 It borders Slovenia and Hungary to the north, Serbia to the east, Bosnia and Herzegovina to the southeast, and Montenegro to the south.
-Its long coastline and over 1,000 islands make it a prominent destination on the Balkan Peninsula.

 Regional Overview of Croatia